CALL NOW

 Yet, this quick-reaction force can and does lead to seat belt injuries.

-Types Of Car Accidents That May Lead To A Seat Belt Injury
+Types of Car Accidents That May Lead to a Seat Belt Injury

 It’s important to know that seat belt injuries (and other injuries, for that matter) may result from any type of auto accident.
 Whether you are in a high-speed head-on collision, a side-impact crash, or a rear-end collision, a seat belt may cause you injury due to blunt force trauma.